quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ~~~
 {: #loglevel-verbose-def title="LogLevelVerbose definition"}

-## Simulation Events
+## Simulation Events {#sim-events}

 When evaluating a protocol implementation, one typically sets up a series of
 interoperability or benchmarking tests, in which the test situations can change
 over time.
-For example, the network bandwidth or latency can vary during the test,
+For example, the network bandwidth or latency can vary during the
-or the network can be fully disable for a short time.
-In these setups, it is
+test, or the network can be fully disable for a short time.
+In these setups, it
-useful to know when exactly these conditions are triggered, to allow for proper
+is useful to know when exactly these conditions are triggered, to allow for
-correlation with other events.
-The category identifier is "sim".
+proper correlation with other events.
+This category defines event types to allow
+logging of such simulation metadata and its identifier is "sim".
+The category
+URI is `urn:ietf:params:qlog:events:gen#sim`.

 ~~~ cddl
 SimulationEventData = SimulationScenario /